Mastering Prompt Engineering for AI Agents: A Comprehensive Guide

 Organize your prompt library with clear categories, tags, and version control to ensure easy navigation and maintenance.
 A well-structured library makes it easier to find the right prompt when you need it.

-- Categorization: Group prompts by use case, AI agent type, or department.
+- Categorization: Group prompts by use case, ai agent type, or department.
 For example, you might have categories for "Customer Service," "Marketing," or "Data Analysis."

 - Tagging: Use tags to add another layer of organization.
 Tags can describe the prompt's function, the type of output expected, or any specific parameters.